 There is no fee to contest your citation at this level.

-If you disagree with the parking citation that you received and would like to contest it, you have 21 days from the date the citation was issued, or within 14 days from the mailing of the 'Notice of Delinquent Parking Violation', to request an Administrative Review.
+If you disagree with the parking citation that you received and would like to contest it, you have 21 days from the date the citation was issued, or within 14 days from the mailing of the 'Notice of Delinquent Parking Violation', to request an Initial Review.

-You may request an Administrative Review by calling the '866' number on the bottom of the citation.
-Requests for Administrative Reviews WILL NOT be accepted beyond the date prescribed by the California Motor Vehicle Code.
+You may request an Initial Review by calling the '866' number on the bottom of the citation.
+Requests for Initial Reviews WILL NOT be accepted beyond the date prescribed by the California Motor Vehicle Code.
 Please complete the entire form and attach all relevant information INCLUDING a copy of the citation and mail it to the address listed on the bottom of the citation.
 You may download a Contest Form online, print it out, and mail it.
 Click HERE to download printable Contest Form.

 Or you may complete the entire process online.
 Click HERE to contest a parking citation online.